Ycarx/Create_HellsKitchen/local/kubejs/event_groups/BlockEvents/rightClicked.md

 The block that was right clicked.
 ```

-- `LivingEntity getEntity()`
+- `ItemStack getItem()`
 ```
-The player that right clicked the block.
+The position of the block that was right clicked.
 ```

 - `InteractionHand getHand()`